rage-rb/rage/README.md

 Building high-performance APIs in Ruby shouldn't mean abandoning the conventions you know.
 Rage gives you Rails-like controllers, routing, and patterns, but runs on **fiber-based concurrency** that makes your application naturally non-blocking.
 When your code waits on database queries, HTTP calls, or other I/O, Rage automatically handles thousands of other requests instead of sitting idle.

+Rage was built to solve the performance and stability gaps that often drive teams to migrate away from Ruby, providing a modern engine that keeps the ecosystem competitive.

 **Key capabilities:**

 - **Rails compatibility** - Familiar controller API, routing DSL, and conventions.
 Migrate gradually or start fresh.
 - **True concurrency** - Fiber-based architecture handles I/O without threads, locks, or async/await syntax.
 Your code looks synchronous but runs concurrently.
-- **Built-in WebSockets** - Real-time features through Action Cable-compatible API with optional Redis-backed scaling.
+- **Zero-dependency WebSockets** - Action Cable-compatible real-time features that work out-of-the-box without Redis, even in multi-process mode.
 - **Auto-generated OpenAPI** - Documentation generated from your controllers using simple comment tags.
-- **Background jobs** - In-process queue with persistence and retries, no Redis required.
+- **In-process Background jobs** - A durable, persistent queue that runs inside your app process.
+No Redis or separate worker processes required.
-- **Stable and focused** - A narrow, well-defined scope means predictable updates without major rewrites or breaking changes.
-- **Production-ready** - Battle-tested design principles focused on performance and maintainability.
+- **Stable and focused** - Our goal is that the task "Upgrade Rage" never appears in your ticketing system.
+We focus strictly on APIs, maintain long-term deprecation cycles, and ensure that most updates are as simple as a `bundle update`.

 Rage is API-only by design.
 Modern applications benefit from clear separation between backend and frontend, and Rage focuses exclusively on doing APIs well.